-Let’s give you an example of Unified Communications in a business:
+Example of Unified Communications in a business:

 You have a team of Sales Executives who will sometimes be with clients.
 How do you know if they are in a meeting?
 What happens if they receive a phone call for more business but lose it because the call wasn’t answered?